 "At that moment I was white and did not believe," Leandro told Globo TV.

-That's when the Almeidas learned that, amazingly, the hardy turtle had managed to survive three decades in storage.
+That's when the Almeidas learned that, amazingly, the turtle had managed to somehow survive for three decades.

 But in the end, it's hard not to be impressed with the resiliency of life and the slow-and-steady approach to survival taken by tortoises -- both in living with us, and perhaps sometimes in spite of it.